Carmel, Flintshire

 Carmel is a small village in Flintshire, Wales, just outside Holywell.
 Carmel has a primary school and a village hall.
 The village had two functioning chapels – Carmel Calvinistic Methodist Chapel, from which the village gets its name, and Seion Congregationalist Chapel.
 Both are now closed.
 Carmel & District Cricket Club played their matches in the village until the 1990s when they moved to a new ground a short distance away.
 Carmel is in Whitford Community and west of Holway.

+Famous people

+Actor Sir Jonathan Pryce hails from Carmel.
+He once opened a school hall in the village.